 We talk about what type of projects work best with AppMaps and What you will need to get AppMap added to your project.

 AppMap works best with web application and API frameworks, such as Rails, Django, Flask, Express, and Spring.
 That’s because we have specialized features for mapping web services, routing, HTTP client requests, caching, authentication, SQL and others.
 You can map any kind of service in our supported languages, but it’s when you map a database-backed web application or API service that you’ll see the full power of AppMap.
 The size of your project doesn’t matter, in fact the larger the project, the more useful AppMap becomes to identify unknown code quality issues.

-Once you have the extension installed you can select “Install AppMap Agent” in the instructions section.
+Once you have the extension installed you can select “Add AppMap to your project” in the instructions section.

-At this point you should have node.js installed locally, the AppMap plugin installed for your code editor, and a suitable project to get started with.
+At this point you should have the AppMap plugin installed for your code editor and a suitable project to get started with.
 If you don’t have access to a suitable App, but still want to try it out, check out our sample project on Github and follow along.

 If you have run into any problems, join us on Slack and get help from the AppMap engineers there.

 Next step: Install agent & generate AppMaps from tests